Highlights of the Program

 - Demonstrating 65% gains in protein expression using validated UTR designs across models

-- Identifying novel IRES elements with improved precision to advance personalized mRNA use
+- Uncovering novel IRES elements with improved precision to advance personalized mRNA use

 13:55 - 14:00